winny-/love.js/readme.md

 Cross-Origin-Opener-Policy: same-origin
 Cross-Origin-Embedder-Policy: require-corp
 ```
-2. Memory is now dynamically resized even with pthreads thanks to [this](https://github.com/emscripten-core/emscripten/pull/8365).
+3. Memory is now dynamically resized even with pthreads thanks to [this](https://github.com/emscripten-core/emscripten/pull/8365).
 Still needs a large-enough initial memory until I figure out how to properly wait for the memory to be sized-up before initialising all the file-system stuff (pointers [here](https://emscripten.org/docs/getting_started/FAQ.html#how-can-i-tell-when-the-page-is-fully-loaded-and-it-is-safe-to-call-compiled-functions)).
-3. Shaders work (check out 3D demo), but are a bit finicky.
-For example, when using `love.graphics.newShader`, use the `love.graphics.newShader( pixelcode, vertexcode )` version (ie specify the pixel and vertex code separately; use the default ones if you don't need one of them).
+4. Shaders work (check out 3D demo), but are a bit finicky.
+For example, you can't divide for now - memory alignment reasons..
 Depth buffers don't work properly in Firefox.
-4. If you use `love.mouse.setGrabbed` or `love.mouse.setRelative`, the user needs to click on the canvas to "lock" the mouse.
+5. If you use `love.mouse.setGrabbed` or `love.mouse.setRelative`, the user needs to click on the canvas to "lock" the mouse.

 ## Building
 ### MacOS